 Question 1

-What is the typical attack surface reduction with immutable systems in 2025?
+What is the typical attack surface reduction with immutable systems?

 Click to see answer